 In a normal year, International Airlines Group pays out an annual dividend of 12p per share.
 However, in response to the coronavirus pandemic, British Airlines and IAG announced that the company’s 2020 dividend will be suspended.
 This is to ensure that the airline has enough cash on hand to make it through the crisis without selling off assets like planes.

-It is not clear when or if IAG will begin paying a dividend again.
+It is not clear when or if this airline stock will begin paying a dividend again.

 Should I Buy British Airways?